hartbt/hw-7-readmeGenerator/sample.md

   # **Installation**

-  To install needed dependencies, run the following command: install it
+  To install needed dependencies, run the following command:
+  This is where I would install it

   # **Usage**

-  use it
+  This is where I would describe how it's used

   ## License

-    This project is licensed under the APACHE2.0 license.
+    This project is licensed under the BSD3 license.

   # **License**

-  This project is licensed by: APACHE2.0
+  This project is licensed by: BSD3

   # **Contribution**

-  contribute to it
+  This is where I would list contributors

   # **Tests**